magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 ![]({{ site.baseurl }}/images/FlowCharacteristicsPlot.png)

-This window displays three different graphs describing the overall behaviour of the reservoir for each timestep from a flow diagnostics point of view.
+This window displays three different graphs describing the overall behavior of the reservoir for each time step from a flow diagnostics point of view.

-- **Lorenz Coefficient** -- This plot displays the Lorenz coefficient for the complete reservoir for each selected timestep.
-The time step color is used as a reference for the timestep in the other graphs.
+- **Lorenz Coefficient** -- This plot displays the Lorenz coefficient for the complete reservoir for each selected time step.
+The time step color is used as a reference for the time step in the other graphs.
-- **Flow Capacity vs Storage Capacity** -- This plot displays one curve for each timestep of the F-phi curve for the reservoir.
+- **Flow Capacity vs Storage Capacity** -- This plot displays one curve for each time step of the F-phi curve for the reservoir.
-- **Sweep Efficiency** -- This plot displays one Sweep Efficiency curve for each selected timestep.
+- **Sweep Efficiency** -- This plot displays one Sweep Efficiency curve for each selected time step.

 ### Settings

 ![]({{ site.baseurl }}/images/FlowCharacteristicsPropertyPanel.png)

 - **Case** -- Selects the source case for the plot
-- **Time Steps** -- These options selects the timesteps to be used in the plot
+- **Time Steps** -- These options selects the time steps to be used in the plot
-  - **All With Calculated FlowDiagnostics** -- Plot data from all the timesteps already solved by the Flow Diagnostics Solver, but nothing more.
-The solver will be run implicitly when the user requests any Flow Diagnostics results on a particular timestep using  [Cell Results]({{ site.baseurl }}/docs/cellresults), Well Allocation Plots, or [Well Log Extraction Curves]({{ site.baseurl }}/docs/welllogsandplots#Well-Log-Extraction-Curves).
+  - **All With Calculated FlowDiagnostics** -- Plot data from all the time steps already solved by the Flow Diagnostics Solver, but nothing more.
+The solver will be run implicitly when the user requests any Flow Diagnostics results on a particular time step using  [Cell Results]({{ site.baseurl }}/docs/cellresults), Well Allocation Plots, or [Well Log Extraction Curves]({{ site.baseurl }}/docs/welllogsandplots#Well-Log-Extraction-Curves).
-  - **Selected** -- Use the selected timesteps only.
-Activating this options displays a listbox with all the available timesteps in the 3D case.
-Timesteps already solved by the Flow Diagnostics Solver are marked with an asterix _`*`_.
-Select the interesting timesteps and press apply to invoke the solver for unsolved timesteps, and to show them in the plot.
+  - **Selected** -- Use the selected time steps only.
+Activating this options displays a listbox with all the available time steps in the 3D case.
+Time steps already solved by the Flow Diagnostics Solver are marked with an asterix _`*`_.
+Select the interesting time steps and press apply to invoke the solver for unsolved time steps, and to show them in the plot.
 - **Region** -- These group of options controls the cell region of interest for the plot.
   - **Cell Filter** -- Selects the type of cell filtering to apply.
 Sub-options are displayed depending on the selection.
     - **All Active Cells** -- Use all the active cells in the model (default)
     - **Visible Cells** -- Use the visible cells in a particular predefined view as cell region.
-This option will respect all the filter settings in the view, and use the correct cell set for each timestep.
+This option will respect all the filter settings in the view, and use the correct cell set for each time step.
       - **View** -- The view to use as cell filter
     - **Injector Producer Communication** -- The region of communication between selected producers and injectors.
 See  [Flow Diagnostic Results]({{ site.baseurl }}/docs/cellresults#Flow-Diagnostic-Results)
       - **Tracer Filter** -- Wild card based filter-text to filter the list of tracers